 Calendula

-Calendula officinalis common names: pot calendula, pot marigold
+Calendula officinalis common names: pot marigold

-Calendula is and antibacterial, anti-inflammatory, and a pain killing agent for minor injurites, topical infection and irritation.
+As a medicinal treatment, it is and antibacterial, anti-inflammatory, and a pain killing agent for minor injurites, topical infection and irritation.
 It is available in creams, eyedrops, teas and tinctures.
 Compounding pharmacies may offer a combination of calendula and comfrey.
 Creams are widely used in Europe for skin rash such a diaper rash, sunburns and insect bites.

 Because of the cumulative nature of the antibacterial toxins, this herb should not be used longer than 2 weeks.
 Wait six weeks before resuming.